comboshreddies/kubectl-tks/README.md

 #COMPLETED
 ```

+## one-liner with more kubernetes related templated fiels

 Now you can see we used k8s_pod as temlpate field for each pod was there in test-run namespace.
 We can also use k8s_namespace template field to specify namespace (so you don't have to repeat test-run)
 There are also k8s_config and k8s_context template fields that would be filled if specified within tks command line